MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 - Modal
 - Modal navigation

-Also if your app needs another kind of presentation mode, you can easily extend it!
+If your app needs another kind of presentation mode, you can also easily extend it!

 ### Presentation Attributes